rotki/rotki/docs/api.rst

               "performance_1m": {"amount": "0", "usd_value": "0"},
               "performance_1y": {"amount": "0", "usd_value": "0"},
               "performance_total": {"amount": "42.5", "usd_value": "43500"}
         }],
         "message": "",
       }

-   :resjson result list: The result of the Eth2 staking details for all of the user's accounts.
+   :resjson details list: The result of the Eth2 staking details for all of the user's accounts.
 It's a list of details per validator.
 Important thing to note here is that if all performance entries are 0 then this means that the validator is not active yet and is still waiting in the deposit queue.

    :resjson eth_depositor [optional]string: The eth1 address that made the deposit for the validator.
 Can be missing if we can't find it yet.
    :resjson index int: The Eth2 validator index.